-We often see these anti-oil, anti-pipeline “environmental” groups who are part of this campaign against ONLY Canadian resources and prosperity rallying in remote locations.
+We often see these anti-oil, anti-pipeline “environmental” groups who are part of this campaign against Canadian resources and prosperity rallying in remote locations.
 To do so, they use petroleum products such as gasoline, plastics and vehicles to chase their goals of shutting down our natural resource industries completely.

 It begs us to ask these protestors a few important questions:

 Do they know just how many everyday objects and uses there are for petroleum products?